 Do Cats Have Rabies

 Cats can have rabies just like any other mammal.
-They can contract the viral disease by getting bit by infected animals.
+They can contract the viral disease by getting bitten by infected animals.
 Dogs, foxes, and raccoons are common carriers of rabies.
 However, through the help of vaccinations and early detection, the incidence rate of rabies in cats is relatively low.

 How Do Cats Have Rabies

-Cats can get rabies when they get bitten by animals who have rabies.
+Cats can get rabies when they get bitten by animals that have rabies.
 The virus is active in the infected animal’s saliva, and when it bites your cat, it can easily enter its body.
 An infected animal’s saliva can also cause rabies when it comes into contact with broken skin, open wounds, and mucous membranes.

 Once your cat gets infected, the virus starts to enter and travel through the nerves of its brain, causing substantial damage to the central nervous system before spreading to the other parts of your cat’s body.